global-asp/asp-source/en/0097_silly-sizwe.md

 His mother was very cross with
 Sizwe when he told her what
 had happened.
-“You stupid boy,” she said, “you should have held the rope and pulled the piglet behind you.”
+"You stupid boy," she said, "you should have held the rope and pulled the piglet behind you."
-“Never mind Mother.
+"Never mind Mother.
 I will do
-that next time,” said Sizwe.
+that next time," said Sizwe.

 ##
 The next day, Sizwe had to work in the Chief's kitchen.
 He